 - Umbilical cord tissue product shots

 The first line of defense is usually to let the shoulder rest and avoid performing activities that flare the pain.
 Over time, with strengthening exercises incorporated with your resting, you may feel improvements and even healing.

-Stem cell shots take advantage of the super-powerful, naturally occurring growth cells that the human body produces.
+Natural shots take advantage of the super-powerful, naturally occurring growth cells that the human body produces.
 These cells are concentrated and injected directly into the injured area where they get to work transforming and repairing your torn rotator cuff.

 If you’re suffering from a torn rotator cuff and you’ve been told that shoulder surgery is your only option, you may be a great candidate for Umbilical cord tissue therapy.